What If Earth's Core Cooled Down?

 What if Earth's core cooled down?

 Earth has a very hot molten iron core.
-If it cooled down, the planet would grow cold and dead.
+If it cooled down, scientists believe the planet would grow cold and dead.
 Cooling also could cost us the magnetic shield around the planet created by heat from the core.
 This shield protects Earth from cosmic radiation.

 How deep is Earth’s core?